 After time to enjoy and explore this beautiful Inca sight, we continue driving towards the colonial town of Maras and to the Pre-Inca Salt Mine (Salineras).
 Thousands of saltpans have been used for salt extraction since before Inca times.
 A hot spring at the top of the valley discharges a small stream of heavily salt laden water, which is diverted into saltpans and evaporated to produce a salt that is used now for human and animal consumption.

 You will have breakfast and then your guide will pick you up from your hotel sufficient early to catch the 5:30am shuttle bus.
 You will take the bus up to the majestic Machu Picchu for the 1st session, 6am to 12pm, to catch the sunrise.
-You will have a 2 hour walking tour with your guide exploring all the attractions at Machu Picchu and learning about its history and secrets.
+You will have a 2.5 hour walking tour with your guide exploring all the attractions at Machu Picchu and learning about its history and secrets.
 After the tour you will have time to explore the mysterious city by yourself.
 At 12pm you will take the shuttle bus back to Aguas Calientes, with time for lunch.
 You’ll take the 4:43pm Vistadome train from Aguas Calientes to the Poroy Station, and you will be picked up and transferred to your hotel arriving around 8:45pm.
 (From January through April the Vistadome train only runs to the Ollantaytambo station)

 After breakfast, enjoy the beauty of Cusco or just relax.